-A Purchase Order will be issued to the Successful Bidder.
-The Purchase Order will incorporate the Terms and Conditions of this ITQ, Successful Bidder's Quote and any subsequent information requested from the Successful Bidder by the County.
-Should a conflict exist between the terms and conditions of this ITQ and the Purchase Order terms and conditions, the terms and conditions in this ITQ shall prevail.
+An Agreement will be issued to the Successful Bidder and will incorporate the Terms and Conditions of this ITQ, Successful Bidder's Quote and any subsequent information requested from the Successful Bidder by the County.
+Should a conflict exist between the terms and conditions of this ITQ and the Agreement terms and conditions, the terms and conditions in the Agreement shall prevail.